ArtemIlinn/CMF_macro/README.md

 - Part 1.1 improves previous one and uses LassoChoosingTeam.py.

-- LassoChoosingTeam.py is an individual file that implements lasso Linear Model, which helps defining most relevant features.
+- LassoChoosingTeam.py is an individual file that implements Lasso Linear Model, which helps defining most relevant features.